HeronErin/TiConstructor/README.md

 sh build_app.sh examples/helloworld/ helloWorld
 ```

+Now that you have a working build system, install tilp (or TI Connect for windows) and send the file to your calc.

 ## How this works
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is not something that was simple to figure out, there is no unified guide to the ti84/ti83+.
 But here is my explanation of what this toolkit does.
 SDCC compiles c code to z80 assembly and _assembles_ it into a binary file.
 Then if you are making a program binpac8x.py will pack it into a program file (.8xp).
 If you are making an app a buildid is generated for you, my script generates a custom header for you, and rabbitsign will sign it with the freeware key and converts it to an app file (.8xk).
 But thanks to the work of me and the giants whose shoulders I stand on, that is all abstracted away from you with a single line build command.